-To get the difficulty value you turn to the table of difficulty (Appendix A1) and choose suitable difficulties for the floor program.
-There are five categories of difficulties to choose from and then one should be in the DS and 3 after 1:30 min.
+To get the difficulty value you turn to the table of difficulty (Appendix A1) and choose suitable difficulty elements for the floor program.
+There are five categories of difficulties to choose from and then one must be performed in the DS and 3 must be performed after 1:30 min.